advancedpricing/Xojo-Rest-Classes/README.md

 http://www.someweathersite.com/api/get/zip/:ZipCode
 ```

-`RESTMessage_MTC` will do the appropriate substitution.
+`RESTMessage_MTC` will do the appropriate substitution and encode the value for you.
 To send the message, you merely have to fill in the property and call `Send`.

 __Note__: Properties that are part of the URL pattern will never be included in the outgoing payload.